Send the link below via email or IMCopy

-This period marks the first time that Bosnia got to choose who its political masters were since the very beginning.
+This period marks the first time that Bosnia had a say in who its political masters were since 1463.

 Post-war Bosnia was selected as a base for the development of the military defense industry.
 This contributed to a large concentration of arms and military personnel in Bosnia; a significant factor in the war that followed the break-up of Yugoslavia in the 1990s.
-However, Bosnia's existence within Yugoslavia, for the large part, was as a peaceful and very prosperous country, with high employment, a strong industrial and export oriented economy, a good education system and social and medical security for every citizen.
-Cooperation with World Brand names like Volkswagen from 1972, Coca Cola from 1975, Marlboro and Holiday Inn demonstrate the generally cosmopolitan nature of B+H at this time.
+However, for the most part the existence of Bosnia within Yugoslavia was a peaceful and very prosperous one, with high employment, a strong industrial and export oriented economy, a good education system and social and medical security for every citizen.
+Cooperation with world recognized brand names like Volkswagen from 1972, Coca Cola from 1975, Marlboro and Holiday Inn demonstrate the generally cosmopolitan nature of B+H at this time.
 To cap it all off the Olympic Winter Games were held in Sarajevo in 1984.

 Josip Broz Tito